champsavenue/backlog/CONTRIBUTING.md

 3. warn the other devs about potential impacted files
 4. when feature is ready: ping Champs team
 5. Seb will publish the latest version into the public place
+6. Seb / Gautier will inform of a new patch on the [Discord](https://discord.com/invite/wFjtxkqXQe) Discord